Bhalalaronak/15_days_internship_at_Akash_Technolab/README.md

  3. if...else in PHP
  4. Switch case in PHP
  5. For Loop in PHP
- 6. and other programs
+ 6. and other C static programs like leap year etc.

 Day-3

  1. For Loop program using Table Tag
+ 2. convert day 2's static program dynamic through form
- 2. get and post method
+ 3. get and post method
- 3. Registration Form Using PHP
+ 4. Registration Form Using PHP
- 4. Students Marks Entry Form Using PHP
+ 5. Students Marks Entry Form Using PHP

 Day-4

  1. PHP Template Integration